-The District is actively engaged in the required pilot studies needed to complete the scope of the treatment systems for 1,4-dioxane.
-Each pilot study uses a small-scale version of an AOP treatment system to test the removal of 1,4-dioxane at impacted wells.
+The District has already completed all required pilot studies needed to complete the scope of the treatment systems for 1,4-dioxane.
+Each pilot study used a small-scale version of an AOP treatment system to test the removal of 1,4-dioxane at impacted wells.
 As mentioned above, pilot studies are required by New York State before any final treatment system can be approved.
 It is important to note that water produced through the pilot systems are put to waste.
 None of this water is delivered to your tap.

 Treating for 1,4-Dioxane – Advance Oxidation Process (AOP)

-The most promising form of treatment for removing 1,4-dioxane from drinking water is the Advanced Oxidation Process (AOP).
-AOP treatment blends raw groundwater with a low concentration of an oxidant—most commonly hydrogen peroxide—that then goes through a sophisticated ultraviolet light reactor that than destroys 1,4-dioxane molecules.
+The only system approved by state and local health departments is the Advanced Oxidation Process (AOP).
+AOP treatment blends raw groundwater with a low concentration of an oxidant—most commonly hydrogen peroxide—that then goes through a sophisticated ultraviolet light reactor that than destroys the 1,4-dioxane molecule.

 Once groundwater goes through the AOP process, that water is than piped into Granular Activated Carbon (GAC) vessels.
 GAC vessels—which are industrial-sized carbon filters—remove any remaining hydrogen peroxide and other volatile organic compounds (VOC) from the water.
-From here, water is chlorinated, tested and then goes into the distribution system.
+From here, water is chlorinated, tested and then sent through the distribution system.

 The Plainview Water District’s commitment to provide its residents with water that meets or surpasses all federal, state and local guidelines is unwavering.
 With that said, it is important to know that we as water providers are not responsible for setting health standards for drinking water.
 Our function is to take the regulations and guidelines developed by health experts and design, implement and maintain the treatment systems required to ensure that water being delivered to a resident’s home complies with the Health Department’s strict and rigorous standards.

-It is important to know that Governor Cuomo’s recent announcement of the Health Department’s newly proposed standards for 1,4-dioxane are preventive in nature.
+New York State is the only state in the country with an enforceable MCL for 1,4-dioxane.
 According to state officials, the proposed standard is meant to ensure that levels of the contaminant in our drinking water “never rise to the point of causing a public health risk.”

-Recent testimony from the Nassau County Health Department stated “Based on the testing to date, the current levels of 1,4-dioxane in Nassau County drinking water do not represent an acute or short-term health risk, but may slightly increase the risk of cancer after a lifetime of exposure.
+Testimony provided by the Nassau County Health Department in 2019 stated “Based on the testing to date, the current levels of 1,4-dioxane in Nassau County drinking water do not represent an acute or short-term health risk, but may slightly increase the risk of cancer after a lifetime of exposure.
 The EPA’s risk assessment for one in a million cancer risk in drinking water is set at 0.35 ppb.
 Other states have developed drinking water and groundwater guidelines ranging from 0.3 ppb to 787 ppb.”